softdevpro9/Eclone-backend/README.md

 # Eclone - App
 [Client](https://github.com/DannyBrito/Eclone-client)
-> An eCommerce app that allows users to quickly list and acquired items for sell.
+> An eCommerce app that allows users to quickly list and acquired items for sale.
 Inspired by letgot & ebay.

 ## Features:
 An user is able to:
 <ul>
     <li />browse all featured listings
-    <li />post items for sell
+    <li />post items for sale
     <li />search for a specific item/listing on the app
     <li />track items by favorite system
     <li />checkout/purchase items